insysnw/hw/lab1b/202-ruban.sd/README.md

 ## Data conventions

+**Big endianness** is implied when it comes to any byte representation.

 **UTF-8 character encoding** is implied when it comes to byte representation of any string.

-**Big endianness** is implied when it comes to byte representation of any number.

 All timestamps are **64-bit** and in **Unix time** (number of seconds since 00:00:00 UTC on 1 January 1970).